cs-uob/COMS10012/docs/contents.md

 Videos are hosted externally on the university systems, but we are using a trick that allows you (at the moment) to access the raw mp4 files.
 You can download them for offline watching if you like, but you may not share them with non-students or reupload them anywhere else online as it's not your intellectual property.

-## Weeks 13 and 14 - an introduction to POSIX and Git
+## Weeks 13 and 14 - An introduction to POSIX and Git

 Here you will learn how to administer a Linux/POSIX system.
 We will be using Alpine linux.